Blog > Articles

 Zepbound: A promising alternative

-Zepbound was approved by the FDA for weight loss treatment in adults living with obesity (BMI 30+) or overweight (BMI 27+) with one or more weight related medical conditions in November 2023.
+Zepbound was approved by the FDA for weight loss treatment in adults living with obesity or with overweight with one or more weight related medical conditions in November 2023.
 The SURMOUNT-1 trial demonstrated an average of 22.5% body weight loss after taking the highest dose of Zepbound for 1 year, more than what had been observed in studies of a similar medication Wegovy.
 Zepbound contains tirzepatide, the same active ingredient as Mounjaro®, a medication FDA-approved for the treatment of type 2 diabetes.

 How Zepbound works